Hey, I didn’t make that up; saw it on an American VW dealer’s website. Come on down! Getta Jetta!

 I dunno.
 I’ll bet 98-percent of drivers have no clue what a tachometer is, so why even bother with one?
 The head-up display in the Mazda I recently drove was far superior overall, but let’s face it, when autonomous cars arrive, it’s that BeatsAudio app and its kin that will get most of the attention.

-In the meantime, the a music app may not be the best use for your instrument panel, but happily the $995 Driver Assistance package does anticipate issues by including Forward Collision Warning among other protective technologies, so that might get your attention back onto the road.
+In the meantime, the music app may not be the best use for your instrument panel or your time behind the wheel, but happily the $995 Driver Assistance package does anticipate issues by including Forward Collision Warning among other protective technologies, so that might get your attention back onto the road.

 There are drive modes to help out, however, enabling you to rein in the Jetta’s adolescent eagerness by choosing between Sport, Normal and Eco.
 I ended up in Eco, making the car behave like it wasn’t in a 100M dash.